Duet3D/wiki-content/User_manual/Machine_configuration/robot_object_model.md

 # orientationType

 This enum holds the information about how orientation information is handled: no, zaxis or full.
 Internal calculations are always full calculations with rotation matrices, but the decision whether a target position and orientation is met, depends on the orientationType.
 This is explained in detail on the firmware page.

+# bcMode

+If 5 axis BC is used instead of AC, the bool bcMode is set to true.

 # mapDriveLetterDn, dnDrive